lnalborczyk/phd_thesis/docs/03-chap3.md

 To model EMG amplitude variations in response to the rumination induction (Experiment 1) and relaxation (Experiment 2), we used a bayesian multivariate regression model with the natural logarithm of the EMG amplitude (expressed in % of baseline level) as an outcome, in an intercept-only model (in Experiment 1), and using Condition (Orofacial, Arm or Story) as a categorical predictor in Experiment 2.
 We used the same strategy (two multivariate models) to analyse VAS scores (expressed in relative changes) along the two experiments.

 These analyses were conducted using RStudio (RStudio Team, 2018) and the `brms` package [@R-brms], an `R` implementation of Bayesian multilevel models that employs the probabilistic programming language `Stan` [@carpenter_stan_2017].
 Stan implements gradient-based Markov Chain Monte Carlo (MCMC) algorithms (e.g., Hamiltonian Monte-Carlo), which allow yielding posterior distributions that are straightforward to use for interval estimation around all parameters.
 Two MCMC simulations (or "chains") were run for each model, including 100,000 iterations, a warmup of 10,000 iterations, and a thinning interval of 10.
 Posterior convergence was assessed examining autocorrelation and trace plots, as well as the Gelman-Rubin statistic.
-Fixed effects were estimated via the posterior mean and 95% highest density intervals (HDIs), where an HDI interval is the Bayesian analogue of a classical confidence interval^[While not suffering from the misunderstandings associated with frequentist confidence intervals [for more details, see for instance @morey_fallacy_2015].].
+Fixed effects were estimated via the posterior mean and 95% highest density intervals (HDIs), where an HDI interval is the Bayesian analogue of a classical confidence interval.^[While not suffering from the misunderstandings associated with frequentist confidence intervals [for more details, see for instance @morey_fallacy_2015].]

 This strategy allowed us to examine posterior probability distribution on each parameter of interest (i.e., effects of session and condition on each response variable).
 When applicable, we also report evidence ratios (ERs), computed using the hypothesis function of the `brms` package [@R-brms].
 These evidence ratios are simply the posterior probability under a hypothesis against its alternative [@R-brms].
 We also report summary statistics (mean and HDI) of Cohen’s d effect sizes, computed from the posterior samples.